 - Slide the dough with the parchment paper underneath onto the hot stone.
 Quickly place either 1 cup of hot water in a small broiler pan or 5 ice cubes into the bottom of the oven and shut the door to trap the steam.
 Then bake for 25 minutes or until browned.

-- Allow to cool on a cooling rack and then slice the bread and serve.
+- Allow to cool on a cooling rack for at least 20 minutes.
+Slice the bread and serve.
 Store in a paper bag so it doesn't soften.

 Video